FlorianHeigl/OpenNebula-addon-eternus/README.md

 OpenNebula use case.
 Such storage should be directly attached (i.e. also using iSCSI) to the virtual machines and not managed by OpenNebula.

 The Eternus has severely limited snapshot support geared mostly towards off-site replication and proprietary features as used i.e. by VEEAM(r).
-As such, snapshots of running VMs cannot be created.
+As such, live snapshots of running VMs *cannot be created*.
+This takes away some use cases you might wish for.
+Some others can be solved using clones, which *can be created*.

+The secondary controller of the Eternus is not able to run management tasks.
+Currently only the primary controller can be used.

 ## Installation